In Bellows Falls...

 It is still the first language of a minority of the native population, and the language of choice for a growing number of families.
 Irish enjoys constitutional status as the national and first official language of the Republic of Ireland.
 It is an official language of the European Union and an officially recognized minority language in Northern Ireland.

 Johnny Lee Conroy, who has ancestors from Contae Lú on the East Coast of Ireland, is hosting an entry-level Irish language class meeting weekly beginning on Wednesday, Jan.
 16, at 5:30 p.m.
-It will include a balanced examination of grammar, vocabulary and Irish conversation and

 For more information, e-mail firstname.lastname@example.org or call 802-254-4609.